<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Get-ADGroup -Filter {DisplayName -like "*seminar*"} -Properties Name, DisplayName

-group member, delete – see also groups, delete several in an array and store that information in a CSV
+group member, delete – see also groups, delete several in an array and store that information in a CSV, group members, show group members, show whether members are users or computers,

 there are two approaches: from the user’s perspective and from the group’s perspective